saadamachichou/saadamachichou/README.md

 <br>🚀 Passionate fullstack web developer, creating robust and scalable web applications.
 <be> Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.<be>

-<br>💼 I'm currently working on: 💻 Developing a new e-commerce platform using angular and spring .
+<br>💼 I'm currently working on: 💻 Developing a new e-commerce platform using angular and spring.
 <br>🌱 I'm currently learning: 📚 Exploring DevSecOps and AI agents<br>
 💬 Ask me about: 💡 Java , Spring (data, Boot ,security ,batch ) , JavaScript, React, Node.js, MongoDB, and RESTful APIs
 <br>⚡ Fun fact: 🎢 I once debugged a issue while on a roller coaster!<br>